brownplt/examplar/ASSIGNMENT_CREATION_README.md

 # Examplar Assignment Creation:

-0. Prepare the wheats and chaffs.
-If the assignment requires hints, also prepare all mutants for which you will provide hints.
+1. Prepare the wheats, chaffs, and mutants.
     * Given a spec that requires one or more functions, the wheat and chaff files are implementation of these functions.
 These files should explicitly provide only the